-- Be an original work and/or first edition (no reprints) in cloth, paper, or digital format. - Be a work of literary, artistic, or cultural importance in the genres of fiction; poetry; drama; literary and arts criticism; autobiography, biography, memoir, and essays; comics and graphic novels; works for children and young adults; and creative and literary works of history, politics, social issues, science, travel. - Be written and/or illustrated by Canadian citizens or permanent residents of Canada. - Contain at least 50% Canadian-authored or -illustrated content. - Be published for a trade market readership and be accessible to a general reading audience and not exclusively intended for a specialized audience, including academic or professional. - Have a contract with the author and/or illustrator for an industry-standard royalty agreement or fee in lieu of royalties. - Include primarily original material or make a significant contribution to arts and culture with previously sourced material. - Have content that is entirely within the publisher's editorial control and not under the control of another financial stakeholder. - Be a minimum of 80 printed pages, or in the case of illustrated children's books, 24 pages. - Be free of advertising other than for the publisher's or author's own material. - Have a print run of more than 350 copies.
+- Be an original work and/or first edition (no reprints) in cloth, paper, or digital format.
+First-time translations of Canadian-authored books into English, French, or Indigenous languages are eligible if the translator is a Canadian citizen or permanent resident of Canada. - Be a work of literary, artistic, or cultural importance. - Be written and/or illustrated by Canadian citizens or permanent residents of Canada. - Contain at least 50% Canadian-authored or -illustrated content. - Be published for a trade market and be accessible to a general reading audience and not exclusively intended for a specialized audience, including academic or professional. - Have a contract with the author and/or illustrator for an industry-standard royalty agreement or fee in lieu of royalties. - Include primarily original material or make a significant contribution to arts and culture with previously sourced material. - Have content that is entirely within the publisher's editorial control and not under the control of another financial stakeholder. - Be a minimum of 80 printed pages, or in the case of illustrated children's books, 24 pages. - Be free of advertising other than for the publisher's or author's own material. - Have a print run of more than 350 copies.